 There are two types of fractures, compound or simple.
 A simple fracture is a break in the bone with any damage to the other organs around the clavicle.
 Whereas a compound fracture is a break in the bone that damages other organs, plus it may break through the skin.

-A: Symptoms for a clavicle fracture is pain in your upper chest and shoulder area, especially when you’re moving around.
+A: Symptoms of a clavicle fracture is a pain in your upper chest and shoulder area, especially when you’re moving around.
 There also can be an obvious deformity in the shoulder, if severe.
-Other symptoms include swelling, bruising, tenderness to the shoulder or collarbone area, and dizziness.
+Other symptoms include swelling, bruising, tenderness in the shoulder or collarbone area, and dizziness.

 Q: How would I treat a fracture?